reallyalexpro/completer/README.md

 * type: number
 * default: 1

-The css `z-index` property for the container.
+The css "z-index" property for the container.